API & Webhook Integration

 Rate Limiting

-• Rate limit: 100 requests per minute per API key
+- The limit is 100 requests per minute per API key.

 Available Endpoints